About The Norwegian Environmental Biobank

 What are samples used for?

-- groups who are exposed to particularly large amounts of environmental toxicants
+- groups who are exposed to particularly large amounts of environmental contaminants

-- new types of environmental toxicants that should be monitored
+- new types of environmental contaminants that should be monitored

-This knowledge can be used by the health authorities in health monitoring and is useful in connection with risk assessments of environmental toxicants.
-In addition, we can monitor whether the diet provides sufficient amounts of vitamins and minerals.
+This knowledge can be used by the health authorities in health surveillance and is useful in connection with risk assessments of environmental contaminants.
+In addition, we can monitor whether the diet provides enough vitamins and minerals.

-The Environmental Biobank - A time capsule with information about environmental toxicants and our health
+The Environmental Biobank - A time capsule with information about environmental contaminants and our health

-Environmental toxicants are considered one of the main threats to the health of future generations and being able to detect such health threats is therefore important.
-Samples from the Environmental Biobank can be used in ongoing projects, but the majority of the samples will be stored for a long time as so-called time capsules for use in future analyses.
-In this way, we can learn more about environmental toxicants and their effects on our health over time.
-Development of new and more sensitive analytical methods will increase the value of the samples in the Environmental Biobank in that it will be possible to perform both better and additional analyses on previously collected samples.
+Environmental contaminants are one of the main threats to the health of future generations and being able to detect these threats is therefore important.
+Samples from the Environmental Biobank can be used in ongoing projects, but most of the samples will be stored for a long time as time capsules for use in future analyses.
+In this way, we can learn more about environmental contaminants and their effects on our health over time.
+Development of new and more sensitive analytical methods will increase the value of the samples in the Environmental Biobank so it will be possible to perform improved and further analyses on previously collected samples.

-A small proportion of the samples collected in 2016-17 from children have been used for analysis of several known environmental toxicants, but the main part of the sample will be stored for a long time as so-called "time capsules".
-The same will apply to the samples collected in 2021.
+A small proportion of the samples collected in 2016-17 from children have been used for analysis of several known environmental contaminants, but the main part of the sample will be stored for a long time as so-called "time capsules".
+The same will apply to the samples collected in 2024.

-The environmental toxins that have been analyzed are:
+The environmental contaminants that have been analysed are:

 - per- and polyfluoroalkyl substances (PFAS)